• Skip to primary navigation

 Carrot Pudding Instant Pot Pressure Cooker

-A healthy and delectable Carrot Pudding made with carrots, milk, cashews and dates, with the added aroma of cardamom and saffron.
-A delicious and satisfying desert, with no added sugar.
+A healthy and delectable Carrot Pudding made with carrots, milk, cashews, and dates, with the added aroma of cardamom and saffron.
+A delicious and satisfying dessert, with no added sugar.

 Diwali Appetizers & Snacks